 Maintaining open lines of communication and engaging youth in their case planning provides them with the opportunity to be directly involved in decisions that affect and concern their lives.
 Research suggests that youth participation in the decision-making process can be an effective approach in promoting self-esteem, a greater sense of control, and the acquisition of new skills.
-The following resources highlight the benefits of youth participation throughout the case and transition planning processes, including state and local examples.
+The following resources highlight the benefits of youth participation throughout the case-planning processes.

 Empowering Foster Children Age 14 & Older in the Development of Their Own Case Plan & Transition Planning for a Successful Adulthood (PDF - 264 KB)

 Provides an overview of the requirements of the Preventing Sex Trafficking and Strengthening Families Act in Maryland, which requires more youth involvement in case planning.
 The document also includes promising practices in other States.

 How Adolescent Brain Science Supports Youth Engagement in Court Hearings and Case Planning

 Explores how brain science confirms that meaningfully involving youth in their own case planning and court hearings is important in child welfare cases and leads to more healthy growth and development for the child.

 American Bar Association, Center on Children and the Law (2016)

 Presents findings from assessments in six States regarding youth involvement in court proceedings.
 The article also includes policy and practice tips.